Renters rights have changed from 1 May 2026 due to the new Renters’ Rights Act

 Money matters

-• You will need to budget for at least the first month’s rent when renting, and also a deposit.
+• You will need to budget for the first month’s rent when renting, and also a deposit.
 It might take some time to get your deposit back at the end of your last tenancy, so you might not be able to rely on using this for your next place.

 • When deciding your budget, you should also research living costs like the average cost of utilities, for a household of your size.
 This can give you a more realistic understanding of how much you will be paying each month.

-• Most joint tenancies are Joint and Severally liable.
+• Most joint tenancies mean you are Jointly and Severally liable.
 This means that all individuals named on the tenancy are not only responsible for paying their rent but are also liable for the entire amount of rent, for example if housemates don't pay their share.
 If renting with other people, communicate openly about making sure the rent is paid and that everyone can pay their agreed portion.

 • If for any reason you think you will have difficulty paying a bill or are at risk of making a late payment, keep your utility providers informed.
 It's better to keep them updated, ask for extra time or come to an arrangement than to be chased for payment or incur fees.